 Alaskan Dream Cruises

-Who: Owned and operated by a family of native Alaskans, Alaskan Dream Cruises specializes in voyages that have strong community and cultural components.
-(The Allen family is a members of the Tlingit Kaagwaantaan Clan.)
+Owned and operated by a family of native Alaskans, Alaskan Dream Cruises specializes in voyages that have strong community and cultural components.
+(The Allen family are members of the Tlingit Kaagwaantaan Clan.)

 American Cruise Lines

-Who: American Cruise Lines operates cruises in numerous areas of the country, including New England, Chesapeake Bay and the Columbia and Snake rivers.
-Its Alaska offering includes Inside Passage and Southeast Alaska sailings.
+American Cruise Lines operates cruises in numerous areas of the country, and its Alaska offering includes Inside Passage and Southeast Alaska sailings.
 The line has traditionally drawn an older crowd more interested in ports than adventure, and its Alaska sailings are heavy on narrated boat, coach and walking tours.

-Ships: American Spirit, built in 2005, carries 100 passengers through Alaskan waters.
-Most of the staterooms have private balconies and, at an average of 243 square feet, they're billed as being among the largest in the Alaska arena.
+American Constellation, built in 2017, carries 175 passengers through Alaskan waters.
+Most of the staterooms have private balconies and rooms range from 226 to 450 square feet -- they're billed as being among the largest in the Alaska arena.
 There's elevator service to all decks, a boon for seniors.

-Itineraries: Round trip sailings out of Juneau, or between Juneau and Seattle, include stops in Glacier Bay, Icy Strait Point, Petersburg, Sitka and Tracy Arm.
+Round trip sailings out of Juneau, or between Juneau and Seattle, could include stops in Glacier Bay, Icy Strait Point, Petersburg, Sitka and Tracy Arm.

-Ships: The line has nine ships; six of those offer Alaska itineraries.
-Seventy-six-passenger Wilderness Discoverer, 60-passenger Wilderness Adventurer, 74-passenger Wilderness Explorer, 36-passenger Safari Explorer, 84-passenger Safari Endeavour and 22-passenger Safari Quest (a 120-foot yacht) all have kayaks, standup paddleboards and hot tubs onboard.
+The line has nine ships; six of those offer Alaska itineraries.
+Seventy-six-passenger Wilderness Discoverer, 60-passenger Wilderness Adventurer, 74-passenger Wilderness Explorer, 90-passenger S.S.
+Legacy, 84-passenger Safari Endeavour and 22-passenger Safari Quest (a 120-foot yacht) all have kayaks, standup paddleboards and hot tubs onboard.

-Safari Quest is the smallest and most intimate of UnCruise's Alaska fleet, with a 2:1 guest-to-crew ratio, plus luxuries such as heated bathroom floors and iPod docking stations.
+Safari Quest is the smallest and most intimate of UnCruise's Alaska fleet, with a 2:1 guest-to-crew ratio, plus luxuries such as heated bathroom floors.

-Itineraries: Most of the cruises sail between Ketchikan and Juneau, between Seattle and Juneau, or round trip from Juneau.
-The line doesn't do many typical "port of call" stops, but ships may visit Wrangell, Misty Fjords and Tracy Arm.
+Most of the cruises sail between Ketchikan and Juneau, between Sitka and Juneau, or round trip from Juneau, though roundtrip from Petersburg and departures from Seattle are also on offer.
+The line doesn't do many typical "port of call" stops, but ships might visit Wrangell, Misty Fjords and Tracy Arm.
 In addition, the line offers a post-cruise Denali package that departs from Fairbanks.

-Who: Based in Seattle, Windstar operates a fleet of six cruising yachts (three masted and three motor) that sail all over the world.
-The line is a recent entrant to Alaska cruising and offers an upscale experience with expedition elements on its Inside Passage sailings.
+Based in Seattle, Windstar operates a fleet of six cruising yachts (three masted and three motor) that sail all over the world.
+The line offers an upscale experience in Alaska with expedition elements on its Inside Passage sailings.

-Itineraries: Itineraries vary in length from 12 to 16 days and sail between Seward and Vancouver or roundtrip from Vancouver, with some options for a pre- or post-cruise visit to Denali National Park.
+Itineraries vary in length from 11 to 28 days and mainly sail between Seward and Vancouver or roundtrip from Vancouver, with some options for a pre- or post-cruise visit to Denali National Park or the Canadian Rockies.
 Stops might include Ketchikan, Misty Fjords, Tracy and Endicott Arms, Kenai Fjords, Wrangell, Metlakatla, Juneau, Haines and Icy Strait Point.
+A select sailing departs from Yokohama, with the option to cruise a segment from Japan and the Aleutian Islands to Seward.

 The Boat Company